-- for early career investigators the nominator's letter should include the start date of the candidate's first independent academic career (contact CCS research staff for questions regarding eligibility) - a concise description of the candidate's contributions which could be used in a public citation for the award - a detailed description of the candidate's contributions to cancer/cancer research in Canada and internationally where relevant - if the candidate's research/contributions have had a direct impact on the treatment or management of cancer, indicate the actual or potential benefits to the Canadian public, and internationally where applicable - the candidate's research productivity in terms of scholarly contributions, research funding track record and forged collaborations in Canada and internationally where applicable.
-Highlight any publications in the individual's CV which you believe are particularly noteworthy - highlight service to the research community and/or the Canadian Cancer Society and/or evidence of outreach efforts to the general public - regarding consideration of circumstances which may have impacted the nominee's career progression (see Appendix D - Evaluation criteria) - where possible, any barriers should be explained awardees may be asked by CCS to function as spokespersons about the importance of cancer research to the public.
-The nominator should address the candidate's ability, preferably with concrete examples, to be an "ambassador" for cancer research generally, and for the Canadian Cancer Society as appropriate.
+- for early career investigators: - the nominator's letter should include the start date of the candidate's first independent academic career (contact CCS research staff for questions regarding eligibility) - For the Lifetime Contribution award: - the nominator's letter should include a description of the candidate's demonstrated commitment to training and mentorship.
+An exhaustive list of trainees is not necessary, but it would be insightful to get a sense of the career paths pursued by the trainees (e.g., academia, industry, and others) and how the mentorship and guidance provided by the candidate was instrumental to their success. - the nominator's letter must clearly articulate what the nominee's legacy is/will be to the Canadian cancer research community - a detailed description of the candidate's contributions to cancer/cancer research in Canada and internationally where relevant - if the candidate's research/contributions have had a direct impact on the treatment or management of cancer, indicate the actual or potential benefits to the Canadian public, and internationally where applicable - the candidate's research productivity in terms of scholarly contributions, research funding track record and forged collaborations in Canada and internationally where applicable.
+Highlight any publications in the individual's CV which you believe are particularly noteworthy

+- highlight service to the research community and/or the Canadian Cancer Society and/or evidence of outreach efforts to the general public - regarding consideration of circumstances which may have impacted the nominee's career progression (see Appendix D - Evaluation criteria) - where possible, any barriers should be explained